 How to make your own homemade Corned Beef with beef brisket, pickling spices, and celery juice- just in time for St.Patricks Day!
 Allow 5 days for curing time.

 Death is not the greatest loss in life.
 The greatest loss is what dies inside us while we live. ~

+This recipe for homemade Corned Beef comes just in time for St. Patrick’s Day.
 I think we need to take advantage of any ritual and celebration these days and create our own when inspiration strikes.
 Fin, my 11-year-old, said recently, “Mom ritual gives me certainty.”
 It really struck me.